 1 Tbsp.
 Liquid Smoke

-Trim any fat visible from the roast.
-Rub the pork down with the salt and pepper.
+Rub the pork down with the salt and pepper and place it into the skillet.

 Sear (or brown) the meat in a large skillet.
-Don't cook it through entirely.
-Maybe just 5 or so minutes on all sides over medium to medium-high heat.
+Don't cook it through entirely. aybe just 5 or so minutes on all sides over medium to medium-high heat.

 This helps to lock in the natural flavors of the pork.